mb0/xelf-go/doc/mut.md

  * We prefer append for container types and add an explicit merge spec, to updates dicts and concatenate lists specifically.
 Again, both append mutations can be easily written as delta tag.

+We want to add a sel spec `(sel path.with/$.var 'my key val')` to use path variables.
+This requires some changes how we pass paths through the environment.
+Currently we pass in the symbol string itself, that we can then change for parent environments.
+So we need to way to pass along the path variables or parse the path once, fill vars if available, and lookup on the path.